MontclairRobotics/Alloy/src/main/java/org/montclairrobotics/alloy/core/README.md

 was designed to be the very base components of a robot and should then be implemented in the respective FTC and FRC folders.

-Currently only FTC is being implemented, so most of the stuff in CORE is mostly for future roofing
+Currently only FTC is being implemented, so most of the stuff in CORE is mostly for future proofing